Koenkk/zigbee2mqtt.io/docs/devices/MTG275-ZB-RL.md

 It's not possible to read (`/get`) this value.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"status_indication": NEW_VALUE}`.
 The possible values are: `OFF`, `ON`.

+### Sensor (enum)
+The radar sensor can be set in four states: on, off, occupied and unoccupied.
+For example, if set to occupied, it will continue to maintain presence regardless of whether someone is present or not.
+If set to unoccupied, the unoccupied state will be maintained permanently..
+Value can be found in the published state on the `sensor` property.
+It's not possible to read (`/get`) this value.
+To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"sensor": NEW_VALUE}`.
+The possible values are: `on`, `off`, `occupied`, `unoccupied`.

 ### Linkquality (numeric)
 Link quality (signal strength).